 Shortlisted applicants will be invited to a panel interview.
-Interviews will take place from 3-14 February in London, Cardiff, Edinburgh and Belfast (exact dates TBD).
-Postgraduate Student Award interviews are in person and cannot be rescheduled.
+Interviews will take place in February in London, Cardiff, Edinburgh and Belfast.
+The location, date and time will be confirmed in your interview invitation.
+Postgraduate Student Award interviews are conducted in person and cannot be rescheduled.

-All applicants will be informed of their application outcome by March.
+All applicants will be informed of their application outcome by mid-March.
 The Fulbright Commission cannot comment or provide feedback on individual applications.

 During this year's award competition we are running a series of webinars for potential Fulbright applicants.

 The first webinar - "Getting Started" - includes an overview of the awards we offer, an outline of the benefits of a Fulbright award and tips on what you can do before starting your Fulbright application.
 It is followed by a Q&A with the Awards Programme Manager.

 The second webinar was focused specifically on the Postgraduate Awards and also featured a Q&A.